Deploy real-time reporting (RTR)

 Prerequisites

-1. RTR installation requires NBS 6.0.17 or higher.
+1. RTR installation requires NBS 6.0.18.1 or higher.
+Running the latest NBS 6 release is suggested before proceeding.
 To verify your baseline NBS release version, run one of the following queries:

 USE NBS_ODSE;